 That Cammalleri trade will probably stand out as Gauthier’s signature deal, with the Halak one with the St. Louis Blues (for Lars Eller) being a close second.
 Of course, in retrospect, critics of that deal have to admit sticking with Carey Price in spite of Halak’s heroics during the 2010 playoffs was the right move.

 Similarly, Bergevin may have felt forced into trading a Habs playoff hero of his own in P.K.
 Subban.
 Dissimilarly, that trade doesn’t look all that good in hindsight as, on Bergevin’s watch, the Canadiens seem intent on slowly moving further and further away from relevance during an era in which success is built on speed.

 So, it turns out, Bergevin and Gauthier have at least one thing in common: They both failed spectacularly… just in different ways.
 Gauthier burned out in a short period of time.
-Bergevin’s taking his time, given a great deal of slack by owner Geoff Molson.
+Bergevin’s arguably taking his time, given a great deal of slack by owner Geoff Molson.